Second Assistant Directors

 Background Expertise

-Experienced handling of large crowd scenes with coordination through German extras agencies.
-From period sequences in medieval town centres to contemporary urban shoots in Berlin, efficient management at any scale.
+Skilled handling of large crowd scenes with planning through German extras agencies.
+From period sequences in medieval town centres to modern urban shoots in Berlin, efficient management at any scale.

 04.